 37 Employee Appreciation Ideas Your Staff Will Love

-So how do you show employee appreciation?
+So what are some ways to show your employees appreciation?
 We have 37 ideas for you to pick from:

 1. Plan to recognize your staff.